bralkor/unreal_python_recipe_book/documentation/03_using_assets_in_python.md

 [get_editor_property()](https://docs.unrealengine.com/5.1/en-US/PythonAPI/class/_ObjectBase.html#unreal._ObjectBase.get_editor_property)
 to get them.

-When setting or getting editor properties for any Blueprint assets you will need the exact programmatic name, this may differe from what is displayed in the Unreal Editor.
+When setting or getting editor properties for any Blueprint assets you will need the exact programmatic name, this may differ from what is displayed in the Unreal Editor.
 </ul>
 <br>